A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Model

 \subsection{DI-version of the energy transport equation}

-Building upon the previous subsection, it is now relatively easy to obtain the diffuse-interface version of the energy transport equation.
+Building upon the previous subsection, we proceed to obtain the diffuse-interface version of the energy transport equation.
 For this purpose, we note the similarity of the structure of the energy transport (Eq.~(\ref{eq:energy-cons})) and species transport (Eq.~(\ref{eq:species-cons})) equations.
-Indeed, all but one of the terms on the rhs of Eq.~(\ref{eq:energy-cons}) can be obtained from Eq.~(\ref{eq:species-cons}) by the replacements $Y_k\to h$, $\jk \to \vec q$ and $\dot{\omega}_k \to \dot{\omega}_T$.
+Indeed, all but one of the terms on the rhs of Eq.~(\ref{eq:energy-cons}) can be obtained from Eq.~(\ref{eq:species-cons}) by the replacements $Y_k\to h$, $\jk \to \vec q$ and $\dot{\omega}_k \to \dot{Q}$.
 The only term which then needs a special treatment is $\partial_t P_0$ on the rhs of Eq.~(\ref{eq:energy-cons}).
 Multiplying this term with $\chia$ and volume averaging yields,

 where we used the fact that $P_0$ is homogeneous and can thus be taken out of the volume average integral.

 Using the above mentioned analogy between the energy balance and species transport equations, we perform the corresponding replacements on Eq.~(\ref{eq:volume-averaged-species-equation-4}) and add the volume averaged pressure term (rhs of Eq.~(\ref{eq:volume-averaged-chia-partial-t-Pnull})) to its right hand side and thus obtain the volume-averaged energy balance equation,